nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Vita Unus (2375/7)

   * Serge - 1 / 2 / 2
-  * Fargo - 1 TurnBlue Serge
+  * Fargo - 1 - TurnBlue Serge
-  * Marcy - 3
+  * Marcy - 1 / 3
-  * Vita Unus - CurePlus (Do 1's with Marcy if this is not done yet)
+  * Vita Unus - CurePlus (Do 1's with Marcy or Fargo if this is not done yet)
   * Marcy - EagleEye Serge
-  * Serge - 1, then 3
+  * Serge - 1 then 3
-  * Fargo - 1, then 3 (GreenField)
+  * Fargo - 1 then 3
+  * Vita Unus - GreenField
   * Serge - 3 / 3
   * Fargo - 3 / 3
-  * Serge - 3 / 3 - Dash&Slash
+  * Serge - 3 / 3 - Dash & Slash
   * **SPLIT AFTER THE WIN MENU**

 Drops: